Jump to letterABCDEFGHIJKLMNOPQRSTUVWXYZ

 When this shows up in a pitch deck

-The Vision and Market slides should make the power-law case credible — the company can plausibly become very large, not just successful.
+The Vision and Market slides should make the power-law case credible, the company can plausibly become very large, not just successful.

 Related terms

-Use this in your next pitch deck
+Use Power Law in your next pitch deck

 Deckmetric scores your pitch across 10 VC frameworks and against 8 investor types.
-Upload your deck for an instant analysis, or check the startup valuation calculator to benchmark your raise.